omeaman2/Project_RTOS/README.md

 TODO
 ---
+ - [] Make the other arrays and and start and end noises optionally malloc.
  - [] Remove `make_zero` calls later.
 They are used for testing and take up unnecessary computation time.
  - [✓] Fourier does not operate correctly in `do_fourier()`.